(Update Date 21.10.2021)

 Q 18.
 What are the guidelines in respect of Reporting, Audit and Inspection of franchisees?

 Ans.
-The franchisers i.e. the AD Category–I banks / ADs Category–II / FFMCs are expected to ensure that franchisees put in place adequate arrangements for reporting of transactions by the franchisees to the franchisers on a regular basis (at least monthly).
-Regular spot audits of all locations of franchisees, at least once in six months, should be conducted by AD Category – I Banks / ADs Category – II / FFMCs.
-Such audits should involve a dedicated team and ‘mystery customer’ (Individuals acting as potential customers to experience and measure the extent up to which people and processes perform as they should) concept should be used to test the compliance level of the franchisees.
+The franchisers, i.e. ADs Category–I Banks / ADs Category–II / FFMCs are expected to put in place adequate arrangements for reporting of transactions by the franchisees to the franchisers on a regular basis (at least monthly).
+Regular spot audits of all locations of franchisees, at least once in six months, should be conducted by the franchiser.
+Such audits should involve a dedicated team and incognito visits should also be used to test the compliance level of the franchisees.
 A system of annual inspection of the books of the franchisees should also be put in place.
 The purpose of such inspection is to ensure that the money changing business is being carried out by the franchisees in conformity with the terms of the agreement and prevailing Reserve Bank guidelines and that necessary records are being maintained by the franchisees.

 Q 19.
 Does a franchisee need to adhere to KYC/AML/CFT Guidelines?

 Ans.
-Franchisees are required to strictly adhere to the KYC/AML/CFT guidelines, as applicable to ADs Category–I / ADs Category – II / FFMCs.
+Franchisees are required to strictly adhere to the AML / KYC/ CFT guidelines, as applicable to ADs Category–I Banks / ADs Category – II / FFMCs.

-Note:- No licence for appointment of franchisees will be issued to any FFMC / non-bank AD Category – II, against whom any major Directorate of Enforcement (DoE) / Directorate of Revenue Intelligence (DRI) / Central Bureau of Investigation (CBI) / Police case is pending.
+Note: No licence for appointment of franchisees will be issued to any FFMC / non-bank AD Category – II, against whom any major DoE / DRI / CBI / Police case is pending.
 In case where any FFMC / non-bank AD Category – II has received one-time approval for appointing franchisees and subsequent to the date of approval, any DoE / DRI / CBI / Police case is filed, the FFMC / non-bank AD Category – II should not appoint any further franchisees and bring the matter to the notice of the Reserve Bank immediately.
 A decision will be taken by the Reserve Bank regarding allowing the FFMC / non-bank AD Category – II to appoint franchisees.

 Q 20.
-Can AMCs issue Forex prepaid cards?
+Can Authorised Dealers Category-II issue forex pre-paid cards?

 Ans.
-Authorised Dealers Category-II can issue forex pre-paid cards to residents travelling on private/business visit abroad, subject to KYC/AML/CFT requirements.
-However, the settlement in respect of forex pre-paid cards has to be effected through AD Category-I banks.
+Authorised Dealers Category-II can issue forex pre-paid cards to residents travelling on private/business visit abroad, subject to adherence to KYC/AML/CFT requirements.
+However, settlement in respect of forex pre-paid cards has to be effected through AD Category-I banks.

 Q 21.
-Whether Forex Prepaid Cards can be used at Duty Free Shops located at International Airports in India?
+Can forex pre-paid cards be used at Duty Free Shops located at International Airports in India?